vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback-store.md

 ---
-title: "Callback Store"
+title: Callback Store
-excerpt: "Get to know how to poll the API for callbacks."
+excerpt: Get to know how to poll the API for callbacks.
 ---
 Sinch offers the ability to store your callbacks instead of sending them to a specified callback URL.